velnias75/rational/README.md

 `rational.h` at your access.
 It includes all basic mathematical operations as well as comparison operators, and is very flexible.
 If you would like to see a feature implemented, just ask here.

+The *storage type* should represent all integers within some (possibly infinite) interval including `0` and `1`.
+For example, the native `signed` or `unsigned int` and `long` types, or arbitrary-precision integers, may be used.
+Beyond ordinary integers, you should also be able to use any other [Euclidean domain](https://en.wikipedia.org/wiki/Euclidean_domain), perhaps not even an [ordered ring](https://en.wikipedia.org/wiki/Ordered_ring), but support for such types is experimental and has not been thoroughly tested.
+In fact, you should be able to use any [integral domain](https://en.wikipedia.org/wiki/Integral_domain), but you may need to apply a more sophisticated GCD algorithm; you can fall back to `GCD_null` if overflow is not a concern in practice.
+Finally, using non-integral domains is very likely to fail.

 Features
 --------